 JOINT VENTURE CERTIFICATIONS AND PERFORMANCE OF WORK REPORTS (13 CFR 125.8, 13 CFR Part 125.18, 13 CFR 126.616, and 13 CFR 127.506)

-Parties to the joint venture are also required to report to the contracting officer and to SBA how they are meeting or have met the applicable performance of work requirements for each SDVOSB, HUBZone, WOSB or small business set-aside contract they perform as a joint venture.
+Parties to the joint venture in government contracts for disabled veterans are also required to report to the contracting officer and to SBA how they are meeting or have met the applicable performance of work requirements for each SDVOSB, HUBZone, WOSB or small business set-aside contract they perform as a joint venture.
 There are also some nuances with joint venture and teaming arrangements for service-disabled veteran-owned small business contractors.

 Ownership and Control Needed Under 13 CFR 125

 - Control both the long-term decision-making and the day-to-day management of the firm.

-The lesson here is that when structuring a SDVOSB joint venture agreement, you must make sure that the basic elements for SBA joint ventures are met.
-In addition, you must also make sure that your SDVOSB JV places the proper key employees to oversee the contract.
+The lesson here is that when structuring a service disabled veteran owned small business joint venture contract, you must make sure that the basic elements for SBA joint ventures are met.
+In addition, you must also make sure that your SDVOSB Joint Venture places the proper key employees to oversee the contract.
 If the court finds that the underlying ownership and control issues are lacking, you can potentially lose the contract.
 See information about HUBZone joint venture requirements.

-For additional help with your SDVOSB Joint Venture agreement relationships under 13 CFR 125, call our government small business contracts lawyers at 1-866-601-5518 for a FREE INITIAL CONSULTATION.
+For additional concerns or SDVOSB joint venture frequently asked questions or help with your SDVOSB Joint Venture agreement relationships under 13 CFR 125, call our government small business contracts lawyers at 1-866-601-5518 for a FREE INITIAL CONSULTATION.